odm7341/dispatchDuck/README.md

 ✅ **Builtin DASHDRM Support** — Append `#clearkey=<clearkey>` to the end of the URL for clearkey/DRM decryption of livestreams\
 ✅ **High Performance** — Uses streamlink API's to offload segment downloading before passing to ffmpeg for muxing\
-✅ **Highly Flexible** — Can support standard HLS, Mpeg-DASH as well as DASH-DRM, Youtube, Twich and other livestreaming services as channels\
+✅ **Highly Flexible** — Can support standard HLS, Mpeg-DASH as well as DASH-DRM, Youtube, Twitch and other livestreaming services as channels\
 ✅ **Proxy Support** — Full support for passing proxy servers to bypass geo restrictions\

 ---